merely-useful/py-rse/index.md

 \gref{YAML}{yaml_glossary}\index{YAML} is a way to write nested data structures in plain text that is often used to specify configuration options for software.
-The acronym stands for "YAML Ain't Markup Language", but that's a lie:
+The acronym stands for "YAML Ain't Markup Language," but that's misleading:
-YAML doesn't use `<tags>` like HTML, but can still be quite fussy about what is allowed to appear where.
+YAML doesn't use tags like HTML, but can still be quite fussy about what is allowed to appear where.

 Throughout this book we use YAML to